Table of Contents

 Ready to Try Botox for Yourself?

 In addition to Botox, our team at the Metropolitan Skin Clinic offers other injectables including filler, Juvederm, and others.
-If you’re interested in learning more about our services in the Minneapolis and St. Paul areas or you’d like to schedule a consultation, please contact us directly.
+Schedule a consultation If you’re interested in learning more about our services in the Minneapolis and St. Paul areas.